5 Most Effective Yoga Poses and Asanas

 “To say there is a variety of methods and interpretations is an understatement,” says Judith Hanson Lasater.
 Judith Hanson Lasater is a physical therapist, and yoga instructor in the San Francisco Bay area and author of 30 Essential Yoga Poses (Rodmell Press).
 Even experienced practitioners may not always have a clear grasp of the nuances and varied benefits of each type of yoga.
 That’s why we put together this guide to five of the most popular practices.
 The execution of each varies, but the underlying goal is the same, says Carol Krucoff.
 Carol Krucoff is also a yoga therapist at Duke Integrative medicine in Durham, N.C., and author of Healing Yoga for Neck and Shoulder Pain (New Harbinger): to connect our minds and bodies through conscious movements and breathing, and to recognize where we hold tension and learn how to release it.
 Of course, a lot also depends on your instructor-so even after you’ve decided which type (or types) appeal to you most, you may need to look around for the perfect fit.
 Ultimately, it will be well worth the effort.
 “By finding the styles and teachers that meet both your physical and mental needs, you develop a physical practice that also brings a sense of purpose and passion into your life,” says Kim Shand, a certified yoga instructor, based in New Jersey, and founder of Rethink Yoga (rethinkyoga.com).
 So prepare to be enlightened, and to get more out of your yoga practice.

-Often promoted as a modern-day form of classical Indian yoga, Ashtanga vinyasa-also knew as ashtanga-is a relatively vigorous practice comprising a fast-paced series of sequential postures.
+Often promoted as a modern-day form of classical Indian yoga, Ashtanga vinyasa-also just known as ashtanga-is a relatively vigorous practice comprising a fast-paced series of sequential postures.
 It begins with Sun Salutations (Surya Namaskara), followed by one of six main series of poses: primary moves for beginners; intermediate poses; or one of four variations of advanced moves.
 Ashtanga also incorporates a breathing style called Ujjayi, which characterized by an ocean sound that resonates from the throat-an audible sighing out of breath in sync with specific movements.
 Often called “flow yoga,” Ashtanga focuses on continuous movements, leaving less time for instruction and adjustments, says Lasater.
 Most “power” yoga classes and hybrids (e.g., yoga booty ballet and “Koga”-a mix of kickboxing and yoga) also derived from Ashtanga.

 Best for– Skilled exercise enthusiasts seeking a calorie-blasting, body-sculpting workout.